 What can we do to experience the joy-filled life God meant us to have, including work – and is that even possible today?

-Brad Respess said it well in the video we sent out this week – “Balance is bringing everything into a tension that is manageable and sustainable.”
+Brad Respess said it well in this video about work/life balance – “Balance is bringing everything into a tension that is manageable and sustainable.”

 I like to think in terms of an equalizer.
 As Brad said, the various areas of life are never equal.
 We need to adjust based on what’s needed for each particular musical piece, or what’s needed for each season life requires.